mrkjhsn/City-of-Scottsdale-Business-Licences/README.md

 #### To Investigate:

-+ The dataset doesn't include the date the business first filed for a license.
-However the numbering appears to be chronological, with the smallest business number(27) belonging to *A-Accent Plumbing*, which claims to have been started in 1963 according to its [website](https://a-accentplumbing.com/contact-us/).
++ The dataset doesn't include the date the business first filed for a license.  ~~However the numbering appears to be chronological~~,(not true, a simple graph shows huge spikes.
+Although business licenses may have started by being sequential, this has not been consistent throughout the history of Scottsdale) with the smallest business number(27) belonging to *A-Accent Plumbing*, which claims to have been started in 1963 according to its [website](https://a-accentplumbing.com/contact-us/).
 It would be interesting to analyze the makeup of the oldest one thousand businesses to get a sense for what types of businesses they are.
 Are there any particular reasons for their longevity?

 + What percent of businesses are headquartered in Arizona versus another state?
 Both *service address* and *mailing address* are captured in the data.
 My guess is that mailing address reflects the headquarters or parent company of a subsidiary or franchise that may be doing business in Scottsdale.